GoInterject/GoInterject.github.io/bApps/bFinancials/Interject-Financials.md

 - Connection: "Connection01"

 "DataPortal02"
-- import yearly budget numbers into the Interject Reporting DB from a list of Epicor DBs
+- Import yearly budget numbers into the Interject Reporting DB from a list of Epicor DBs
 - Connection: "Connection01"

 "DataPortal03"